tolgaoa/tolgaoa.github.io/_pages/about.md

 News
 ======

+ - [10/11] Our work "OFDRA: Optimal Femtocell Deployment for Accurate Indoor Positioning of RIS-Mounted AVs", led by [Alireza Famili](https://afamili93.github.io), has been published in the IEEE Journal on Selected Areas in Communications (JSAC)

  - [8/5] Our work "Demystifying 5G Traffic Patterns with an Indoor RAN Measurement Campaign" has been accepted to Globecom 2023